Understanding Ping Monitoring: The Basics

 • Increased Visibility of Domain Name System Issues: DNS monitoring can provide you with real-time insights into any DNS-related issues that arise and can help you to resolve them quickly.
 This is particularly useful in a large-scale outage, as it can help reduce the impact on your website.

-• Improved Website Security: By monitoring for possible Domain Name System misconfiguration or incorrect delegation, DNS monitoring can help you to protect your website from a malicious attack.
+• Improved Website Security: By monitoring for possible Domain Name System misconfiguration or incorrect DNS delegation, DNS monitoring can help you to protect your website from a malicious attack.
 Having visibility of any potential problems can help you to take steps to protect your website while ensuring it continues to run smoothly.

 Is DNS Monitoring Expensive?